 --ip <vm-ip> \

-The --vm-data value is a Base64-encoded JSON array of {dir, file, content} entries (same format as generateVmData() in the Java layer).
+The --vm-data value (or the contents of --vm-data-file) is a Base64-encoded JSON array of {dir, file, content} entries (same format as generateVmData() in the Java layer).
 Writes files under ${STATE_DIR}/network-<id>/metadata/<vm-ip>/latest/.
 After writing, starts or reloads both the apache2 metadata HTTP service (port 80) and the VR-compatible password server (port 8080) inside the namespace.

 save-userdata / save-password / save-sshkey / save-hypervisor-hostnameGranular variants that write individual VM metadata fields: